-Students are referred by their school district to attend High Road School and are generally in grades 3–12 (aged 7 to 22).
-They face disabilities in a variety of areas, including Intellectual Disability, Emotional Disability, Autism, Other Health Impairments, Specific Learning Disabilities, and more.
+Students are referred by their school district to attend High Road School and are generally in grades 3–12 (ages 7 to 21).
+All of our students enrolled must have an IEP with an IDEA classified disability.

 High Road School of Delaware has been around since 2004.
 We have great relationships with the districts and a great success rate of transitioning our students back to their comprehensive setting.
 Our academic model and behavior/level system is grounded in current research and methodologies that take all IDEA classifications into consideration and tailors instruction / behavioral management to the individual student.

 Our teaching starts out by first finding each students current ability / grade level, and then increases academic rigor by challenging them on their instructional level.
 In doing this, our students feel confident in their abilities and motivated towards their studies.
 All instruction is based off of the Common Core Curriculum.

 In addition, our school employs a full time social worker to host groups based on the “PEERS Curriculum for School-Based Professionals”.
 This curriculum hones in on social skills training for adolescents with any emotional exceptionality.
 Along with group counseling our social worker / counselor provides consultative individual counseling and mentoring as needed.